The Ultra-Radical: Analytic Continuation, Branching, and Stability of the Principal Branch: Historical Note: The Search for the Ultra-Radical and the Role of Computational Tools

 For centuries, these contributions remained as separate, insightful fragments.
 A complete, unified theory required not only conceptual leaps but also a tool capable of handling the immense symbolic complexity involved.
 The manual derivation of the general series coefficients, the identification of the three isoroot transformations (AB, BC, CA), and the development of the merge operation (@) for multi-term equations represented a combinatorial and algebraic challenge of staggering proportions.

 The modern resolution of this centuries-old search became possible only with the advent of powerful computational tools.
-The author's investigation illustrates this point dramatically: \begin{itemize} \item The complete parametric power series and the three fundamental transformations (defining the analytic continuation) were **automatically discovered and verified** by symbolic computation (using Maple) within a week in 2018. \item In contrast, the **merge operation (@)**, a generalization essential for solving equations with an arbitrary number of terms, eluded manual derivation for five years.
+The author's investigation illustrates this point dramatically: \begin{itemize} \item The complete parametric power series and the three fundamental transformations were derived and verified using symbolic computation within one week in 2018. \item In contrast, the **merge operation (@)**, a generalization essential for solving equations with an arbitrary number of terms, eluded manual derivation for five years.
 It was finally identified and formulated in 2023, again through an iterative cycle of computational experimentation and pattern recognition aided by the structural insights provided by the system. \item The recent preparation of this manuscript, including the verification of complex identities, branch continuity proofs, and structuring of the theory, was significantly accelerated by using large language models (LLMs) specialized in mathematical reasoning.
 These tools acted as tireless assistants in code generation, consistency checking, and suggesting expositional structures. \end{itemize}

-This historical perspective underscores a key thesis: the ultra-radical, as a complete analytic function with its branching rules and continuation algorithm, is a \emph{computationally native} object.
-Its full description was historically int noractable not due to a lack of mathematical insight from giants like Lambert, Euler, or Bring, but due to the absence of the necessary symbolic and computational power.
-The present work, therefore, stands on the shoulders of these pioneers, fulfilling the goal they could clearly see but not fully reach, empowered by the computational tools of our time.
+Historical analysis reveals that the ultraradical is a \emph{computationally native} object.
+Its rigorous description remained inaccessible to Lambert, Euler, and Bring not due to a lack of mathematical intuition, but owing to the computational limitations of their era.
+The present work realizes their vision by leveraging modern symbolic and numerical tools.